continue reading." />continue reading." />

 After a long vacancy, the building was renovated to become a 170-room hotel in 2016 — where you can find the bank’s original tile in the lobby, a business center converted from the office of the bank’s president and an old deposit box in the wall.

 The past few years have seen a marked increase in residential completions, with no signs of a slowdown.
 Downtown Phoenix’s residential population is expected to nearly double in population in the next five years— thanks to developments like Block 23.
-Also under construction are Portrait on the Park (325 units), The Battery (276 units), Kenect Phoenix (320 units), X Phoenix (253 units) and phase one of The Link PHX (252 units).
+Other developments to watch include Adeline at Collier Center (379 units), Kenect Phoenix (320 units), X Phoenix (253 units) and The Derby (211 units).

 Built in 1972, the 40-story tower takes up an entire city block.
 The second-tallest building, U.S. Bank Center, is just a block away.